Vuzix/sdk-usbcviewer/README.md

 The `Sensors` object requires a `VuzixSensorListener`.
 This is very similar to an [Android SensorEventListener](https://developer.android.com/reference/android/hardware/SensorEventListener) and all results are given to the `onSensorChanged()` method. `VuzixSensorListener` also adds an `onSensorInitialized()` to know when the asynchronous initialization completes on the device, and an `onError()` in case the initialization fails or the device disconnects after being initialized.
+You can setup this listener by calling `USBCDeviceManager.shared(context).sensorInterface?.registerListener(<VuzixSensorListener>)`

-Once the connection is established, you will need to enable the sensors by calling `initializeSensors()`.
-This interface provides boolean parameters to explicitly enable or disable each sensor that is required.
+You can start listen to a sensor by calling `USBCDeviceManger.shared(context).sensorInterface?.startUpdatingSensor(type, milliseconds_report_rate)`

-Once the sensor data is initialized, you will receive the data in the form of a `VuzixSensorEvent` object.
+Once the sensor starts updating, you will receive the data in the form of a `VuzixSensorEvent` object.
 This contains a `sensorType` value of type `Sensor.TYPE_ACCELEROMETER`, `Sensor.TYPE_MAGNETIC_FIELD`, `Sensor.TYPE_GYROSCOPE`, or `Sensor.TYPE_ROTATION_VECTOR`.

 The data is stored in the `values` array and the axis corresponds as such: